OSInside/kiwi/doc/source/concept_and_workflow/shell_scripts.rst

   Available only if `delta_root="true"` is set.
 In this case the script runs at the end of the :ref:`prepare step <prepare-step>` prior the umount of the overlay root tree.
-It runs after an eventually given `config.sh` and is the latest entry point to change the delta root tree.
+It runs after an eventually given `config.sh` and is the last entry point to change the delta root tree.

 images.sh